chitraz/RealTimeObjectDectectionInOSRS/README.md

 # Real-time Object Dectection In OSRS

-AIM: Real-time detection of various game objects and NPCs inside [Old School RuneScape](https://www.oldschool.runescape.com/).
+The goal is the real-time detection of various game objects and NPCs inside [Old School RuneScape](https://www.oldschool.runescape.com/).

-## Data Collection
-The detection data is collected using a DreamBot script to:
-    - walk in a given path
-    - random camera view
-    - get annotations (BBoxes, names, UIDs) for all entities in view
-    - save game client image and annotations
+This repo contains:
+    - Dreambot script written to collect detection data from the game
+    - Jupyter Notebooks to prepare the dataset, fine-tune a MS-COCO pretrained YOLO11m model and export it as an onnx model
+    - Python script to select a screen region and run detection on it using onnxruntime

-## Training
+## Running
-Fine-tunning a MS-COCO pretrained YOLO11n model from Ultralytics

 ## TODO:
  - Clean dataset: occlusion
- - export ONNX model and run inference using onnxruntime